maresergiu/pizza-orders/README.md

 ## Browser support
 IE11, Edge, Chrome, Firefox and Safari.

+## About the app

+The application is built with React, Redux and React Router.

+Libraries I have used:

+node-sass - scss
+prop-types - for type check
+eslint-config-prettie - for linting eslint-plugin-prettier - for linting prettier - formater react-slidedown - for slide down and slide up joi - for data validation react-app-polyfill - for ie11 compatibility react-redux - state management react-router-dom - for router management react-toastify - to show alert messages

 ## Install the app
 Run `npm i` in the root folder.